LeoMehraban/rix/README.md

 if you just wrote `pdesc prn`, rix would complain that you aren't providing enough parameters to the prn function

-all functions included by default are listed below. if you don't understand some things, it's helpful to look through test.rix and tests.rix (particularly tests.rix)
+all functions included by default are listed below. if you don't understand some things, it's helpful to look through tests.rix and std/\*.rix

 ## some more stuff